 Refer to Website or Sample board to confirm as an approved product.
-Non Approved products are not warranted for
+Non Approved products are not warranted for use over Radiant Heat

 - Prior to installation of flooring over radiant heat system it is important that the guidelines are followed in strict accordance.
 Failure to follow the guidelines may produce unsatisfactory results.
 Floating installation method only, direct glue down is NOT recommended.

-Sub floor must be flat to 3/16" in 10" or 1/8" in 6"
+Subfloor must be flat to 3/16" in 10" or 1/9" in 6" Prior to installation moisture testing must be conducted and documented per ASTM test method 1869-89 for concrete or using a pin type meter